-So They Can is a DFAT accredited NGO, committed to empowering vulnerable children and their communities through education in Kenya and Tanzania.
+So They Can is a Department of Foreign Affairs and Trade accredited NGO, committed to empowering vulnerable children and their communities through education in Kenya and Tanzania.

 As a global community, we know that education changes everything.
 Since 2009, So They Can has made it their mission to partner with schools, communities, stakeholders and donors to provide quality education for children living in poverty so they can break the cycle.
 They do this through improving learning conditions and infrastructure, teacher training and development, and inclusive, reciprocal partnerships with the community and in-country governments.